Frequently Asked Questions

 🤔 Other things you might be curious about

-I was nervous about the fact it said this would take 9 hours – keeping my energy up for that amount of time I thought would be really hard but Erika was so motivated and her energy was there the whole way through that I never felt like ‘oh know now we have this thing to do’, day flew by – felt much quicker than I thought it would be.
-Zina B.
+I was nervous about the fact it said this would take 9 hours – keeping my energy up for that amount of time I thought would be really hard but Guilia [Shoot Producer] was so motivated and her energy was there the whole way through that I never felt like ‘oh know now we have this thing to do’, day flew by – felt much quicker than I thought it would be.

 A Shoot Producer is an expert photographer & videographer, who’s completed extensive training with us to make shoots that meet our customers needs.

-They have their own equipment and locations to shoot, and are located around the world.
-After a model has decided to work with us, we’ll introduce her to her closest Shoot Producer.
+We have Shoot Producers in many cities around the world (you can see the full list on the Apply page), with a few more being added each year.
+After a model has decided to work with us, we’ll introduce her to her geographically closest Shoot Producer.

 Shoot Producers are contractors for us – when they make a shoot, they invoice us for the work they have done.
 We pay models directly for their work (by electronic funds transfer, the day after the shoot).